 Dryer Vent Specialists in Phoenix

 In newer homes, it is common to put the laundry equipment on the second floor of a two-story house.
 Unless the laundry room is directly next to an exterior wall, the builders may not have any choice except to vent the dryer exhaust through the ceiling.
-If you’re having a new home built, we recommend that you request a dryer vent installation with a horizontal air flow.
+If you’re having a new home built, we recommend that you request a dryer vent installation with horizontal airflow.

 Re-doing your laundry setup to vent through the side of the house may not be an option for you, and that isn’t the end of the world.
 As long as you stay on top of things with regular cleaning, you shouldn’t experience any problems.
 So remember if you are thinking about venting your dryer through the roof, it’s probably not the best option and you should consider contacting a professional.
 At A-Z Air Duct we are dryer vent specialists!
 We and can help you assess the potential risks of your vent.
 Contact us today with any questions!